 Step-by-Step Instructions:

 - Spot and Plan: Positively identify your ball.
-Don’t spend time fishing out a thirty-year-old Top-Flite a hundred yards from where your ball likely landed.
-That only works to slow you and your group down.
-When you do try to recover a ball, give your group the courtacy "I am going to get this ball." before you attempt to retreive it..
+Don’t spend time fishing out an old ball a hundred yards from where your ball likely landed.
+Give your group the courtesy of announcing, "I am going to get this ball," before you attempt to retrieve it.

 - Extend and Lock: Extend the pole section by section, making sure each one locks firmly in place.